The American Psychological Association (APA) style requires two elements:

 When to include page numbers

 When you quote from a source (reproduce material word for word), page numbers are required.
 When paraphrasing, the APA publications manual 7th edn. (p.
 269) suggests it can be useful to provide page numbers, to help the reader locate the information in a long text.
 However, this is not an essential requirement.
-Check with your lecturer about their preferences on the inclusion or exclusion of page numbers for paraphrased information in your assignments.
+Check with your lecturer about their preferences on the inclusion or exclusion of page numbers for paraphrased information in your assessment.

 See next